divawidia/personal-web/content/collections/pages/home.md

         start_date: '2023-07-01'
         end_date: '2024-07-01'
         description: |-
-          •	Enhanced user-enggagement by over 70%, as measured by session duration and interaction rates, by designing, and developing a responsive, and user-friendly company profile website into clean, organized HTML, CSS with Bootstrap framework, Vanilla Javascript.
+          •	Enhanced company online exposure and user engagements by 99%, as measured by session duration and interaction rates, through designing and developing a responsive company profile website using Bootstrap, JavaScript and jQuery.
-          •	Successfully developed and deployed a fully functional custom CMS and School Management System website using Laravel, ensuring scalability, high performance, enhanced user-enggagement and user-friendly, and meeting company’s requirements.
+          •	Developed and deployed custom CMS and School Management System with Laravel, improving usability, performance, and administrative workflows.
-          •	Improved company’s database storage and retrieval process more efficient by architected efficient database schemas design and Eloquent ORM models in MySQL according to company needs and business processes.
+          •	Designed optimized database schemas and Eloquent ORM models in MySQL, streamlining data storage and retrieval based on company business processes.
-          •	Streamlined administrative processes through automation and reducing manual workload for school staff by over 50% Derived from staff/user feedback and time tracking, by developed a fully functional school management system with Laravel, Bootstrap, Javascript and JQuery.
+          •	Automated key school administrative processes with Laravel, Bootstrap, JavaScript, and jQuery; reduced manual workload for staff by 50%+.
-          •	Enhanced marketing team research process by by implemented web scraper with Python and Selenium to retrieve hospitality and tourism article content from various sites for research and content creation purpose.
+          •	Implemented a web scraper using Python & Selenium to assist marketing team in retrieving relevant hospitality/tourism content for research & marketing campaign.
-          •	Implemented CI/CD pipeline using Github Actions for automating deployment process to a VPS and ensuring smooth and reliable updates.
+          •	Set up CI/CD pipeline with GitHub Actions to automate deployments and ensure smooth, reliable updates to production VPS
       -
         id: mb7ofwuz
         place: 'CV Nawatama'